We help people who want to work on AI Safety to team up together on concrete projects.

 2024

-We help the research lead applicants improve their project proposals.
+We help the project lead applicants improve their project proposals.

 Team member applications are open.